Rotated Mean-Field Variational Inference and Iterative Gaussianization: MFVI and iterative Gaussianization

 In general, the solution of the mean-field equation~\eqref{equ: mfvi opt cond} need not be unique.
-If the potential function $U(\bfx)$ is convex, all solutions of~\eqref{equ: mfvi opt cond} are global minimizers of the MFVI problem~\eqref{equ: mfvi}.
+If the potential function $U$ is convex, all solutions of~\eqref{equ: mfvi opt cond} are global minimizers of the MFVI problem~\eqref{equ: mfvi}.
 If $U$ is strongly convex, the global minimizer is unique~\citep[Theorem 1.1, Proposition 3.9]{lacker2024mean}.
+For the theoretical results in this paper, we assume that each MFVI subproblem has a finite attained minimizer; when minimizers are not unique, we fix a particular choice.
+In the numerical experiments, this exact update is approximated by parametrizing the coordinatewise diffeomorphism $F$ as monotone splines and optimizing their parameters with Adam; see Section~\ref{sec: experiments} for details.

 The MFVI problem~\eqref{equ: mfvi} can equivalently be formulated as finding the best coordinatewise map that pushes the standard Gaussian $\gamma$ forward to $p$: